stoewer/go-qparam/CONTRIBUTING.md

 Report a bug
 ------------

-If you encounter a bug in `go-qparam` please file a short but report with a description of the bug in the [issue tracker](https://github.com/stoewer/go-qparam/issues) and label it as `bug`.
+If you encounter a bug in `go-qparam` please file a short bug report with a description of the bug in the [issue tracker](https://github.com/stoewer/go-qparam/issues) and label it as `bug`.
 Before doing so, please check if the same bug was already reported.
 In that case just add your information to the existing issue.